 The last time I was in Israel our guide Moshe, told us the holocaust was a terrible thing, yet out of it came the nation of Israel.
 “Without the holocaust we would never have had a homeland and nation for our people!”
 That is the attitude I am talking about!
 I cannot completely control what happens to me, but I can control how I respond to those things!

-I do not know about you, but I have discovered that having a thankful heart really is the basis for everything good that happens in my life and it opens doors of opportunity that I never could have imagined.
+I do not know about you, but I have discovered that having a thankful heart really is the basis for everything good that happens in my life, and it opens doors of opportunity that I never could have imagined otherwise.
 Have a thankful heart and it will open doors of opportunity for you, as well!

 Tip: There is always something for which you can be thankful!

 Reprinted with permission from the "Tip of the Week".

 To subscribe for the free "Tip of the Week" please go to http://www.personality-insights.com and receive Dr. Rohm's weekly Tip every Monday morning.